project-seagrass/becca-learning-hub/README.md

-# BECCA Learning Hub
+# BECAA Learning Hub

-This repository contains a Quarto website for the Best Catch Assessment (BECCA) Learning Hub.
+This repository contains a Quarto website for the Best Catch Assessment (BECAA) Learning Hub.